 This policy indicates the OAuth mechanism used for authentication while configuring an account on Office 365.

 - Do not use OAuth: OAuth is not used and Secure Mail uses Basic authentication for account configuration.

-- Use OAuth with Username and Password: The user needs to provide their user name and password, and optionally a MFA code for the OAuth flow.
+- Use OAuth with Username and Password: The user must provide their user name and password, and optionally an MFA code for the OAuth flow.

-- Use OAuth with Client Certificate: The user will authenticate the OAuth flow using a client certificate.
+- Use OAuth with Client Certificate: The user authenticates the OAuth flow using a client certificate.

 Default is “Do not use OAuth”.

-Define a list of trusted AD FS hostnames for web pages where the password populates during Office 365 OAuth authentication.
-This is a comma-separated format, such as sts.companyname.com, sts.company.co.uk.
+Define a list of trusted AD FS host names for webpages where the password populates during Office 365 OAuth authentication.
+This value is a comma-separated format, such as sts.companyname.com, sts.company.co.uk.
 If the list is empty, Secure Mail does not auto populate passwords.
 Secure Mail matches the listed host names with the host name of the webpage encountered during Office 365 authentication and checks if the page uses HTTPS protocol.
 For instance, when sts.company.com is a listed host name and if the user navigates to

 https://sts.company.com, Secure Mail populates the password if the page has a password field.
 Default value is login.microsoftonline.com.